dkarthe/webjeda-blog/_posts/2016-01-05-how-to-create-a-jekyll-blog.md

 These are some pretty well built themes I recommend.
 You can change the look and scheme though.
 Let's take a look at how to implement [Emerald theme](http://www.jacoporabolini.com/emerald/){:rel='nofollow'}.

 All the themes you see are inside a certain repository.
-You just have to copy these files and change it accordingly to make it yours (but keep the licence file as it is).
+You just have to copy these files and change it accordingly to make it yours (but keep the license file as it is).
 So if you see Emerald theme, it has a link in it's navigation which says **Project on Github**.
 That link will lead you to the theme repository.

 ![Jekyll theme respository](/images/fork-jekyll-theme-screenshot-2.jpg)